burningion/triller-code-test/README.md

 You've been given the task to build an API that solves the traveling salesman problem, and returns the optimal route via JSON.
-You must use simulated annealing to implement the search for the sortest route.
+You must use simulated annealing to implement the search for the shortest route.

 The data sent to the API looks like the following: